RayZenYTBE/Eris/README.md

 - 🔗 [Youtube Channel](https://www.youtube.com/channel/UCF9E-xef9jL9QgziZRDHKKQ)
 - [Support Server Link](https://discord.gg/ARu4hr6hJw)
 # Copyright
 Copyright 2020 © All RIghts are Reserved | If you are using any part of code please give me credits for the same.
-Thanks
+Thanks ~ ZeroSync

 # License
 **nginx 2021 all rights reserved**